 This next line shows that Trey has taken the time to research Proposify and show how the tool can be used on our own website.
 It’s all about ME, not him.
 And it will take 30 seconds of my time.

 This call to action is fantastic because it demands very little of me.
 If I’m interested, try it out for free.
 If I have questions, ask.
-This tells my croc brain that Trey is confident in his product and isn’t trying to pressure sell me over the phone.
+This tells my croc brain that Trey is confident in his product and isn’t trying to pressure to buy me over the phone.

-Also, check out the difference between the length of Julie's email compared to Trey’s.
+Also, check out the difference between the length of Julie's cold email compared to Trey’s.

 Julie’s email was 102 words and told me nothing about why I should care.